btrettel/plint/README.md

 - Sometimes getting plint to properly parse claim elements requires adding text.
 Text put between backticks (`` ` ``) will be added to the claim for the antecedent basis check but not used otherwise.
 Here are some examples:
     - The limitation "upper and lower nozzles" should introduce an "upper nozzle" and a "lower nozzle".
 So, "upper and lower nozzles" could be marked as `` {upper `nozzle| `and {lower nozzles!| ``.
     - Sometimes claim elements are introduced properly as a plural element but later referred in plural.
 For example, a claim may introduce "adjacent TMEs" but later refer to "each adjacent TME".
 The latter can be marked as `` each {adjacent TME`s`| `` to add the plural for the antecedent basis checker.
+- Sometimes claim elements contain a semi-colon, comma, or colon.
+For example, a claim may introduce "a fully deployed, closed position".
+The comma can be ignored by adding `~` after it: `a fully deployed,~ closed position|`.

 See [demo-claims.txt](demo-claims.txt) below for the basic notation (`|`) in use.